MithrilJS/mithril.js/docs/paths.md

 })
 ```

-Note that query parameters are implicit - you don't need to name them to accept them.
+Query parameters are implicitly consumed - you don't need to name them to accept them.
 You can match based on an existing value, like in `"/edit?type=image"`, but you don't need to use `"/edit?type=:type"` to accept the value.
-In fact, Mithril would treat that as you trying to literally match against `m.route.param("type") === ":type"`.
-Or in summary, use `m.route.param("key")` to extract parameters - it simplifies things.
+In fact, Mithril would treat that as you trying to literally match against `m.route.param("type") === ":type"`, so you probably don't want to do that.
+In short, use `m.route.param("key")` or route component attributes to read query parameters.

 ### Path normalization